 - How to preview the hyphenation adjustments

-Select the paragraph—or multiple paragraphs—that you want to affect.
+To start, you need to select the paragraph—or multiple paragraphs—where you'd like to turn on InDesign hyphenation.
 If you just want one paragraph, you can simply put your cursor somewhere in that paragraph.
 If you want to select two contiguous paragraphs, just make sure you select some text in each.
 Most paragraph settings work this way in InDesign.

 Open the Paragraph panel.
 If it’s not open, go up to the Window menu and choose Type & Tables > Paragraph.

-If it’s not already, select the Hyphenate checkbox at the bottom of the panel to turn hyphenation on for your selected paragraph(s).
-You’ll see the text reflow and create a better-balanced paragraph.
-Additionally, you can turn off hyphenation in InDesign in this same menu.
+If it’s not already, select the InDesign Hyphenate checkbox at the bottom of the panel to turn on hyphenation in InDesign for your selected paragraph(s).
+You'll see the text reflow and create a better-balanced paragraph.
+Additionally, if you want to remove hyphens in InDesign, you can turn off hyphenation in InDesign in this same menu.

 2. How to Adjust the Hyphenation Settings in InDesign